sandbox-bio/sandbox.bio/src/content/viral_phylogenetics/steps/Step4.md

 Take the time to go through the same set of steps as you did with SARS-CoV-2:

-1. Run multiple sequence alignment with MAFFT using `hiv1_sequences.fas`
+1. Run multiple sequence alignment with ViralMSA using `hiv1_sequences.fas` and `hiv_reference.fas`.

 2. Generate an unrooted tree with FastTree